 - Your anus

 An APR can be done using different techniques.
 Your surgeon will talk with you about which options are right for you.
-Depending on what type of surgery you have, your surgeon will make one or more incisions (surgical cuts) in your abdomen (belly).
+Depending on what type of surgery you have, your surgeon will make 1 or more incisions (surgical cuts) in your abdomen (belly).

-Because your rectum and anus will be removed, you will need a new exit point for your stool (feces).
-During your surgery, the lower end of your colon will be brought out through the skin on your abdomen.
+Because your rectum and anus will be removed, you will need a new place for your stool (poop) to leave your body.
+During your surgery, the lower end of your colon will be brought outside your body through the skin on your abdomen.
 This is called a colostomy.

-After your surgery, a colostomy pouch will be applied to the skin around your stoma.
+After your surgery, your stool will leave your body from your stoma.
+You will wear a colostomy pouch over your stoma.
 This pouch will collect your gas and stool.
-A wound, ostomy, continence (WOC) nurse will teach you how to change the pouch and care for your stoma.
+A wound, ostomy, continence (WOC) nurse will teach you how to change your pouch and care for your stoma.
 No one will know you have a colostomy unless you tell them.Back to top

 Before Your Surgery

 Meet With a Wound, Ostomy, Continence (WOC) Nurse